davidpolaniaac/azure-devops-gitleaks-extension/README.md

 ![](static/screenshot.png)

-## How do I remove a secret from git's history?
+## Remove a secret from git history

 [Github](https://docs.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository) has a great article on this using the [BFG Repo Cleaner](https://rtyley.github.io/bfg-repo-cleaner/).